What's a USP, and why should you care?

 - Go take a walk (have a cup of tea, etc.)

-- Tease it out on your second draft
+- Pull it out more clearly and completely on your second draft

 - Ask a friend if they can figure it out in 30 seconds

 - Walk away from it for two days

 - *OR* hire a writer to do the above for you

 A five-minute USP audit of your site

 Home: Is your USP communicated clearly?
 Why would that prospect want to learn more about you?